 (n.) anything particularly large or successful of its type

-These days, when a film fails to earn its money back at the box office, we’re told that it’s “bombed”.
-But when a film turns out to be a blockbuster success, it is still literally a “bomb”—and the reason why takes us back to wartime Great Britain.
+These days, when a film fails to earn its money back at the box office, we’re told that it’s ‘bombed’.
+But when a film turns out to be a blockbuster success, it’s quite literally a bomb—and the reason why takes us back to wartime Great Britain.

 At the height of the Second World War, Britain’s Royal Air Force began developing a new design for an enormous aerial bomb, designated the high-capacity or HC bomb.
 Built with a thinner-than-normal outer casing, intended to leave as much room inside as possible for explosive material, the HCs were designed to be larger and more powerful than any other bomb yet employed by the British military.

-After months of development, the first HC emerged in 1941: nine foot long and made of half a ton of steel, it weighed a total of 4,000 pounds, a staggering three-quarters of which was pure explosive Amatol.
+After months of development, the first HC emerged in 1941: nine foot long and made of half a ton of steel, it weighed 4,000 pounds, a staggering three-quarters of which was pure explosive Amatol.

 To Britain’s pilots, these enormous bombs were unassumingly nicknamed cookies.
 To the Germans, they were the Bezirkbomben or “district bombs”.
 And to the English-speaking press, they were blockbusters—bombs so extraordinarily powerful that they could literally destroy an entire block of buildings:

 Berlin was attacked by an all-Lancaster force that had to battle through ice and cloud to the hidden target . . .
 As the ‘block-busters’ fell, fires glowed over a wide area.
 Series of violent explosions burst through the clouds even when the bomb flashes were hidden.